Lednerb/bilberry-hugo-theme/README.md

 Modules are imported in the order they appear in the list, and immediately after the default Bilberry CSS and JS files are imported.

 ## Add Cookie Disclaimer
-You can use [cookie consent](https://cookieconsent.insites.com/) to add cookie consent information by loading the needed resources as external CSS and JS modules.
+You can use the [cookie consent](https://cookieconsent.insites.com/) solution to add cookie consent information by loading the needed resources as external CSS and JS modules.

 Use the configurator on the [cookie consent website](https://cookieconsent.insites.com/) to generate the required initialization code and add it to a local `static/init-cookieconsent.js` file, for example: